innercoder78/X-to-Discord/README.md

 It runs through GitHub Actions and uses a Discord webhook.
 No Discord bot or continuously running server is needed.

+THIS IS A THEORETICAL PROJECT.
+Considering the only way to test this would most likely get your account banned from X for scraping, this is just something to think about in case they ever stop being so stingy and allow people to scrape for posts again or make the API free.

 ## Features

 * Sends posts in the order they were published